 The receiving CPE non-AP MLD, that has not been able to store every AID of the AID list, shall respond with an AID Assignment Response action frame.
 The Status Code field in the AID Assignment Response frame shall be set according to the result of the AID assignment operation as follows:

-Status Code = SUCCESS_AID_LIST_PARTIALLY_STORED indicates that the AID assignment operation has been successful but only the initial part of the AID list has been stored by the CPE non-AP MLD.
+Status Code SUCCESS_AID_LIST_PARTIALLY_STORED indicates that the AID assignment operation has been successful but only the initial part of the AID list has been stored by the CPE non-AP MLD.
 In this case, the CPE non-AP MLD shall include the Number Of Stored AIDs field and set it to the number of the stored AID values.

-Status Code = FAILURE_AID_LIST_NOT_STORED indicates that the AID assignment operation has failed.
+Status Code FAILURE_AID_LIST_NOT_STORED indicates that the AID assignment operation has failed.
 The non-AP MLD has not stored any AID in the AID list.

-NOTE 1— A CPE non-AP MLD that successfully stores the AID list is not required to respond with a AID Assignment Response frame.
+NOTE 1— A CPE non-AP MLD that successfully stores the AID list is not required to respond with an AID Assignment Response frame.

 A CPE AP MLD shall generate and send new AID values periodically.
 Before the end of the NE epochs, the CPE AP MLD shall generate a new list of AID values and send a new AID Assignment frame with the new AID List element to the non-AP CPE MLD.